k47ha/Geolocation_Estimation/03_GeoEstimation_Hierarchical_Model/README.md

 10. Make sure you startet a Terminal Session in your Docker Container as described in step 8.

-11. Execute the script `inference.py` and provided the command line arguments (-i: input images; -m: chosen model)
+11. Execute the script `inference.py` and provided the command line arguments (-i: input images; -m: chosen model):

     Run `python inference.py -i gps_query_imgs/*.jpg -m ISN` in your Terminal.